alexjvr1/AriciaAgestis_GWASMS/README.md

 ## 1.RawDatatoVariants.md

-Call variants for ddRAD samples after mapping to the new Sanger genome.
+1.1 Call variants for ddRAD samples after mapping to the new Sanger genome.

+1.2 Call variants for NBAF whole genome sequenced samples after mapping to the new Sanger genome

 ## 2.SNPFiltering.md